peterso/robotlearningblock/idf/taskboard/README.md

 idf.py build flash monitor
 ```

+To exit the idf.py monitor, press the key combination "ctrl+t", then "x".

 To update a `M5STACK StickC Plus` (the version with 4MB of FLASH memory), it is necessary to use a different baud rate for flashing:

 ```bash